hapax/hapax.github.io/assets/teaching.md

 ---

 1. Assume the density of sand is the same in the standing and rolling layer.
-   Explain why a change in $s$ doesn't change the *total* height $h$.
+   Explain why a change in $s$ doesn't affect the *total* height $h$.

-2. The only way for $h$ to change is for more grains to roll in than out.
+2. Given the result of Problem 1, the only way to change $h$ is for the size of the rolling layer to change.
-    Let $\kappa$ be the slope of the rolling layer, measured (as in the picture) with
+    Let $\kappa$ be the slope of the rolling layer, defined as in the picture.
    Argue that the *total* height of the sandpile at $x$ changes according to

    $$